nodejs/node/doc/api/tls.md

 lower-case for historical reasons, but must be uppercased to be used in the `ciphers` option of [`tls.createSecureContext()`][].

+Not all supported ciphers are enabled by default.
+See [modifying the default cipher suite][].

 Cipher names that start with `'tls_'` are for TLSv1.3, all the others are for TLSv1.2 and below.